 ooooFuller shook his head.
 “Not that I recall.
 Nothing that stood out, at any rate.
 All my conversations are recorded automatically, though.
 The machine is in my office.
 Not much to go on, I’m afraid.”

-oooo“You must be joking,” Rhodes replied facetiously.
-“Finding a husky-voiced Arab in Londonistan?
+oooo“You must be joking,” Rhodes replied facetiously. oooo“Finding a husky-voiced Arab in Londonistan?
 Should be a walk in the park.”

 ooooThey resumed walking.
-“It’s not fair I’ve put you in this position,” said Fuller.
+“I know it’s inhuman of me to have put you in this position,” said Fuller.
 “It’s a terrible knowledge to possess alone.”

 oooo“You possessed it alone,” said Rhodes quietly.
 “Now you’ve divided the burden by half.”